Schedule of Meetings

 During this time the focus is on the public preaching of the gospel.
 The Biblical definition of that gospel is clearly stated in I Corinthians 15:1-4: “Christ died for our sins according to the scripture and that He was buried and that He rose again on the third day.”
 Normally there will be two speakers: the grace and love of God will be emphasized as well as the great blessing of knowing sins forgiven and having eternal life.

-The Prayer Meeting / Bible Study
+The Prayer Meeting and Bible Study

 This meeting is just as the title describes.
 Collective prayer teaches us to share concerns common among ourselves and for the work of God at large.
 You’ll find our Bible studies most practical and should serve to deepen interest in God’s Word, the Bible.
-At these meetings you can also find our accountants who will be happy to accept any financial donations so please check these guys out.